-By far the simplest, but nonetheless one of the most effective pieces of advice out there is to invest in a comprehensive antivirus suite for you and your employees.
+One of the most effective security tips for working from home is to invest in a comprehensive antivirus suite for you and your employees.

-According to sources, the estimated global damage to businesses as a result of cybercrime is estimated to be $1.5 billion per annum.
-There is a strong chance this figure will increase this year, as hackers look to exploit people's home internet networks and business VPNs to gain access to sensitive files.
+According to sources, the estimated global damage to businesses due to cybercrime is around $1.5 billion per annum.
+This figure is only likely to increase as hackers look to exploit people's home internet networks and business VPNs to gain access to sensitive files.

-Antivirus suites take the hard work off your hands by offering automatic remote working security against a host of threats, including:
+Antivirus suites take the hard work off your hands by offering automatic remote work security against a host of threats, including:

-Not only can a comprehensive antivirus suite fend off up to 100% of online security threats, it also automatically updates itself to stay on top of new and emerging threats.
+Not only can a comprehensive antivirus suite, such as Kaspersky Total Security, fend off up to 100% of online security threats, but it also automatically updates itself to stay on top of new and emerging threats.

 It also runs discreetly in the background of your other operations, so you won’t even notice the hard work it’s doing.